-Nominations for the 2019 Queensland Training Awards are open, closing on 17 March 2019.
+Nominations for the 2021 Queensland Training Awards are now closed.

 The Queensland Training Awards is your opportunity to shine and be recognised and rewarded for your contribution to the state's vocational education and training sector.

 The most prestigious and longest running training sector awards program in the state, the Queensland Training Awards provides individuals and organisations with a unique opportunity to showcase their achievements, best practice and innovation in training.

 The awards not only highlight the value of vocational education and training, but also open doors for winners and finalists.